Writing your first runbooks

 If any of your runbook steps say "Do the usual troubleshooting procedure", you need to rewrite that step, following the advice above.

-If any step of your runbook says something like "If you need to do X, follow the procedure here...", you need to explain the decision making process that leads the reader towards figuring out if they need to do X.
+If any step of your runbook contains "If you need to do X, follow the procedure here...", you need to explain the decision making process that leads the reader towards figuring out if they need to do X.

 Depending on your organisation, you may have stakeholders that'll want every aspect of the system documented in the runbook before it's "ready".

-Without feedback on using the runbook (such as during real incidents), you'll quickly start getting diminishing returns on the time you spend trying to perfect your runbooks.
+Without feedback on using the runbook (such as during real or simulated incidents), you'll quickly start getting diminishing returns on the time you spend trying to perfect your runbooks.

 You're better off spending that time resolving issues that cause common alerts to fire for your on-call engineers.